Private Healthcare Insurance for freelancers

 However, even with the fact that Private Health Insurance is a P11D benefit and you pay employer’s national insurance contributions on premiums, this option still typically works out more cost-effective for most freelancers over paying for cover personally.
 This is due to the tax savings on premiums compared to a personal Health Insurance policy you pay for from post-tax earnings.

-Get health insurance quotes & expert advice
+Get health insurance quotes & expert advice from WPA

 18th September 2020